Lawrence from New Jersey emailed me with a great question. He wanted to know why I don’t provide any step-by-step marketing guides.

 Conversely, a cookie cutter approach to marketing is of very little value.

 Because by using the same marketing approach as your competitors, your marketing becomes identical to theirs.
 You become camouflaged.
-This makes it very hard for prospective clients to find you.
+This makes it very, very hard for prospective clients to find you.
 And when they do find you, you’ll seem way too similar to your competitors, so there’s no reason to contact you.
-Oh, and if they do contact you, they’ll be price-sensitive.
+Oh, and if they do contact you, they’ll be price sensitive.

 Throwing away the cookie cutter

 Successful marketing is about standing out.
-It’s about being visible to all the right people and giving them a compelling reason to hire you or buy from you.
+It’s about being noticed by the right people and giving them a compelling reason to hire you or buy from you.
 And for that you need an individual approach.

 - You need marketing that sets you apart from your competition, so you are the one who gets hired.

 - You need marketing that gets you noticed for all the right reasons, by all the right people.